samboy/lunacy/README.md

 * https://github.com/kyren/luster Partial Rust implementation (I could not find a full Lua implementation in pure Rust, but there are bindings so Lua can call Rust code)
+* https://github.com/dibyendumajumdar/ravi A JIT version of Lua 5.3

 # LuaJIT